inab/rd-connect-user-management/README-API.md

 # RD-Connect user management API

 The user-management REST API has many services.
-In order to use almost any of them, you have to send a custom HTTP header:
+In order to use almost any of them, you have to send a custom HTTP header, which contains the authentication token:

 * `X-RDConnect-UserManagement-Session`: The session associated to the logged in user.

 And these are the services under the endpoint.
-All of them need the custom header, but the ones labelled with an `*`:
+All of them, but the ones labelled with an `*`, need the custom header.
+Some of them can deny the operation if the logged user does not have enough privileges to do it:

 * `GET /` (*): It returns basic REST API information, like the CAS server to be used.